 In addition to any other punishment imposed in the criminal case, any person convicted of DUI in a Commercial Motor Vehicle or being in possession of a controlled substance while driving a commercial motor vehicle will suffer the following:

-- Second or subsequent conviction: the driver is permanently ineligible to operate a commercial motor vehicle.
+- Second or subsequent DUI conviction: the driver is permanently ineligible to operate a commercial motor vehicle.

-During the period in which the individual is ineligible to drive a commercial motor vehicle, there is no provision for a hardship license (either a business purpose only or a employment) driver's license to operate any commercial motor vehicle.
+During the period in which the individual is ineligible to drive a commercial motor vehicle, there is no provision for a hardship license to operate any commercial motor vehicle.

 Contact an experienced Tampa DUI Lawyer in Hillsborough County for DUI commercial motor vehicle cases in Tampa and Plant City, Florida by calling the Sammis Law Firm, P.A.
 Our lawyers also represent CDL holders charged with criminal driving offenses throughout the greater Tampa Bay area including Hernando County, Pinellas County, Pasco County, Manatee County, and Polk County, FL.